-The Plan is a defined contribution plan extended to union hourly employees of L.B.
-Foster Company (the "Company") who have attained age 18 and are employed at locations specified by the Plan.
-Eligible employees are automatically enrolled in the Plan.
+The Plan is a defined contribution plan extended to all eligible employees of L.B.
+Foster Company (the "Company") who have attained age 18.
 The L.B.
-Foster Company Investment Committee, appointed by the Board of Directors of the Company, serves as the plan administrator.
+Foster Company Investment Committee, appointed by the Board of Directors of the Company, collectively serves as the plan administrator.
 The Plan is subject to the provisions of the Employee Retirement Income Security Act of 1974 ("ERISA") as amended.